Summary

 LCTL Partnership Cycle 2

 In 2019, Michigan State University was awarded a $2.5 million grant from the Andrew W. Mellon Foundation, for a four-year cycle from September 2019 to August 2023.
-This cycle of the LCTL Partnership will support further development in the research and teaching of LCTLs, with an emphasis on Indigenous languages.
+The end of the grant was later extended to August 2025.
+This cycle of the LCTL Partnership supported further development in the research and teaching of LCTLs, with an emphasis on the Indigenous language Anishinaabemowin (Ojibwe), which is an Indigenous language spoken in the Michigan area and Great Lakes region.

 • Develop and promote proficiency-based language courses.